 I hopped out of the van and stood in front of the infamous reactor.
 It was incredible how close I could get, considering there’s still radioactive sludge brewing inside.

 My Geiger counter was reading off the charts near patches of moss on the ground.
 Since the moss is soaked with radiation, tourists are warned against touching or standing on any clumps.
 No eating, drinking or smoking either (although the tour group did end up drinking Vodka with the guide who claimed it would protect against radiation poisoning…doubtful.)

-Next was a visit to Pripyat, a town 3km away from the reactor, where some 50,000 people were speedily evacuated.
+Next was a visit to Pripyat, a town a few miles away from the reactor, where some 50,000 people were speedily evacuated.

 Walking around this abandoned city, I felt as if I was the last woman on earth.
 It was post-apocalyptic.
 Wilderness had taken over, dominating cement structures, causing them to crumble and crack like Roman ruins.
 Windows were broken by birds, weeds pushed through floor boards and branches overtook ex-apartments.

 Rusted cribs and burnt dolls were scattered around a former preschool.
 With school books strewn around the room and black boards still fresh with chalky arithmetic, the scene was a time capsule of Soviet life.

 An amusement park, set to open the day after the nuclear explosion, was just a graveyard of rusting bumper cars and a lone Ferris Wheel.